 To encourage large investments in the Fund and to be able to offer fees which are competitive for investments of that size, and in certain other circumstances, the Manager may from time to time reduce the Management Fee and/or the Performance Fee that it otherwise would be entitled to receive with respect to such an investor's investment in the Fund provided that the amount of the fee reduction is distributed (a "Fee Distribution") to such Unitholder.
 Fee Distributions of the Fund, where applicable, will be computed on each Valuation Date and shall be payable quarterly, or at such other times as the Manager may determine, first out of net income and the net capital gains of the Fund and thereafter out of capital.
 Any such reduction in Management Fees and/or Performance Fees in respect of a large investment in the Fund will be negotiated by the Manager and the investor or the investor's Dealer and will be based primarily on the size of the investor's investment in the Fund and the total amount of services provided to the investor with respect to their investment in the Fund.
 The Manager may also reduce its fees to encourage investors to invest in a new fund.
-Fee Distributions will be automatically reinvested in additional Units of the applicable Class unless the Manager, in its sole discretion elects to make a Fee Distribution in cash.
-The amount of any Fee Distribution will be treated as income to the Unitholder receiving it, to the extent it is paid out of net income or net taxable capital gains of the Fund.
+A qualified investor can choose to receive the Fee Distribution in cash or in additional Units.
+The amount of any Fee Distribution is income to the Unitholder receiving it, to the extent it is paid out of net income or net taxable capital gains of the Fund.
 Please see "Certain Canadian Federal Income Tax Considerations" and "Distributions".

-6.5 Fees and Expenses of the Picton Underlying Funds
+6.5 Fees and Expenses of the Underlying Funds

-For providing its services to the respective Picton Underlying Funds, the Manager receives a management fee and a performance from the respective Picton Underlying Funds attributable to the certain classes of units of the applicable Picton Underlying Fund.
-However, any investment by the Fund into units of Picton Underlying Funds will not result in any duplication of management fees and performance fees to the Fund or the investors of the Fund as any investment by the Fund into units of the respective Picton Underlying Funds will only be in a class of units of the applicable Picton Underlying Fund that carry no management fees and performance fees.
-For greater certainty, the Manager will not receive any management fees or performance fees in respect of the units of an Underlying Fund to be purchased by the Fund.
-In addition, no sales charges or redemption fees are payable by the Fund in relation to its purchase or redemption of units of a Picton Underlying Fund.
+For providing its services to the respective Underlying Funds, the Manager receives a management fee and a performance from the respective Underlying Funds attributable to the certain classes of units of the applicable Underlying Fund.
+However, any investment by the Fund into units of the respective Underlying Funds will not result in any duplication of management fees and performance fees to the Fund or the investors of the Fund as any investment by the Fund into units of the respective Underlying Funds will only be in a class of units of the applicable Underlying Fund that carry no management fees and performance fees.
+For greater certainty, the Manager will not receive any management fees or performance fees in respect of the units of the Underlying Fund to be purchased by the Fund.
+In addition, no sales charges or redemption fees are payable by the Fund in relation to its purchase or redemption of units of the Underlying Fund.